Paris Saint-Germain FC (PSG) Sponsors 2025/26

 EA Sports

-Partners since 2011, PSG upgraded American video game developer EA Sports’ sponsorship to the Premium category in a five-year extension in August 2019.
-The two parties again signed a renewal deal in August 2024, however, the exact length of the contract wasn’t made public.
+Partners since 2011, PSG upgraded American video game developer EA Sports’ sponsorship to the Premium category with a five-year extension in August 2019.
+The two parties again signed a renewal deal in August 2024, though the exact length of the contract wasn’t made public.

-The partnership sees EA hold exclusive rights to feature PSG’s licensing, which includes real-life likeness of their players, kits and stadium, in its annual FIFA release.
+The partnership sees EA hold exclusive rights to feature PSG’s licensing, which includes real-life likenesses of their players, kits and stadium, in its annual FC (formerly FIFA) release.
 The two also create other co-branded digital content.

 Aspetar